Convolutional Neural Networks as 2-D systems: Lipschitz constant estimation examples for CNNs

-As we can see in the figure, the methods \emph{Roesser realization}, \emph{Fornasini Marchesini} and \emph{redundant realization} provide uniform bounds over the input size $d_1$ and also enjoy uniform computation time statistics.
+As we can see in the figure, the methods M1, M2, and M3 provide uniform bounds over the input size $d_1$ and also enjoy uniform computation time statistics.
 That is because these approaches are based on 2-D system realizations and their Lipschitz constant bounds apply for any size of the input.
-The \emph{Toeplitz matrix norm} and \emph{LipSDP} on the other hand depend on the size of the input and, consequently, their computation time grows for larger $d_1$.
+The methods M4 and M5, on the other hand, depend on the size of the input and, consequently, their computation time grows for larger $d_1$.
 It should also be stressed that for a fixed given $d_1$, these methods provide the more accurate Lipschitz constant bound.
 Of course, the case of one single layer is an extreme and artificial experiment, which favors a 2-D system approach and is unfavorable for LipSDP.
 On the other hand, the computational costs for estimating the Lipschitz constant of a convolutional Neural Network for images of size $d_1$ is definitely going to be lower bounded by the numbers provided in Figure \ref{fig:comparison}.
-Hence, we can see that converting convolutional layers into linear layers becomes quite unfavorable already for input sizes between $d_1\times d_1 = 50 \times 50$ and $d_1 \times d_1 = 100 \times 100$, which are still quite moderate resolutions for images.
-(Empirical estimations indicated a growth of computational effort of $d_1^{11}$ for LipSDP and $d_1^8$ for the Toeplitz norm approach.)
-Consequently, we draw the conclusion that methods tailored to convolutional layers are required for dissipativity based Lipschitz constant estimation of Neural Networks.
+Hence, we can see that converting convolutional layers into linear layers becomes quite unfavorable already for input sizes above $d_1\times d_1 = 50 \times 50$, which are still quite moderate resolutions for images.
+(Empirical estimations indicated a growth of computational effort of the order $d_1^{11}$ for LipSDP and $d_1^8$ for the Toeplitz norm approach.)
+Consequently, we draw the conclusion that methods tailored to convolutional layers are required for the dissipativity-based Lipschitz constant estimation of Neural Networks.